Survey of Paint-by-Number Puzzle Solvers

 3. Full Results

 In my experience, solvers tend to be rather finicky.
 A change in the algorithm that makes it run a bit faster on one puzzle sometimes makes it run much slower on others.
-For example, pbnsolve's probing algorithm helps it cope with many difficult puzzles, but it fails badly on the "Flag" puzzle in the list above, which it can only solve if you turn off probing.
-Because of this, it's hard to judge any solver based on just a short list of puzzles.
+For example, pbnsolve's probing algorithm helps it cope with many difficult puzzles, but it fails badly on the "Flag" puzzle in the list above, which it used to be able to solve only if you turned off probing.
+(Version 1.09 learned to switch to heuristic search in such cases.)
+Because programs that work well on some puzzles often work badly on others, it's misleading to judge any solver based on just a short list of puzzles.

 So given a more typical set of puzzles, how many of them does each solver solve?
 To test this, I used a snapshot of the webpbn.com puzzle database (as of Oct 2, 2009) containing 2,491 black and white puzzles and 3,232 multicolor puzzles, and ran some of the more interesting solvers on every single one.
-Note that one puzzle in the sample set, #8098, is not included in this "full" set, since the snapshot predates it.
+Note that six puzzles in the sample set ("DiCap", "9-Dom", "Nature", "Center", "Sierp" and "Marley") are not included in this "full" set, since the snapshot predates those puzzles.

 Some important notes about this test set: